 In June of 1982, the Israeli Army crossed the Lebanese border.
 Leaving a trail of blood in its wake, it began the seige of West Beirut.
-Day after day the world witnessed the ruthless bombing of the city, the attempt to exterminate the armed wings of the Palestinian Liberation movement and the Lebanese left, the forced exodus of the PLO from its Beirut headquarters, followed by the installation of a fascist Phalange government headed by Amin Gemayel.
-Then, on September 16-18, came the massacress at Sabra and Shattla, a joint operation of the Israeli Defense Forces and the Lebanese fascist militia in which over 2,000 unarmed women, men and children were murdered in cold blood the West Bank and Gaza Strip before them, are pragmatic considerations concerning the overextension of the Israeli military machine and the political and economic cost of sustaining an occupying army.
-Meanwhile, Lebanon is embroiled in an ongoing civil war, with Israel and the U.S. backing the most reactionary elements in Lebanes society.
-The ever-escalating numbers and posture of the U.S. military "peace-keeping" forces now threaten to transform the civil war into an international crisis of major proportions.
+Day after day the world witnessed the ruthless bombing of the city, the attempt to exterminate the armed wings of the Palestinian Liber-ation movement and the Lebanese left, the forced exodus of the PLO from its Beirut headquarters, followed by the in-stallation of a fascist Phalange govern-ment headed by Amin Gemayel.
+Then, on September 16-18, came the massa-cres at Sabra and Shatila, a joint operation of the Israeli Defense Forces and the Lebanese fascist militia in which over 2,000 unarmed women, men and children were murdered in cold blood.
+Now, over one year later, Israeli troops still occupy parts of southern Lebanon and 10,000 Lebanese and Palestinians are being held in concentration camps.
+It seems that the only thing preventing large portions of southern Lebanon from becoming permanently occupied, like the West Bank and Gaza Strip before them, are pragmatic considerations concerning the overextension of the Israeli military machine and the political and economic cost of sustaining an occupying army.
+Meanwhile, Lebanon is embroiled in an ongoing civil war, with Israel and the U.S. backing the most reactionary elements in Lebanees society.
+The ever-escalating numbers and posture of the U.S. military "peacekeeping" forces now threaten to transform the civil war into an international crisis of major proportions.
+When the Israeli invasion first broke